unode/deep-learning-intro/setup.md

 {: .source}

 [pip](https://pip.pypa.io/en/stable/) is the package management system for Python software packages.
-It should have been installed with Python and run regardless of your operating system too.
+It is integrated into your local Python installation and runs regardless of your operating system too.

 ## Starting a Jupyter Notebook